Robert A. Heinlein: Honors

 Main-belt asteroid 6312 Robheinlein (1990 RH4), discovered on September 14, 1990, by H. E. Holt at Palomar, was named after him.

-There is no lunar feature named explicitly for Heinlein, but in 1994 the International Astronomical Union named Heinlein crater on Mars in his honor.
+In 1994 the International Astronomical Union named Heinlein crater on Mars in his honor.

-The Science Fiction and Fantasy Hall of Fame inducted Heinlein in 1998, its third class of two deceased and two living writers and editors.
+The Science Fiction and Fantasy Hall of Fame inducted Heinlein in 1998.

 In 2001 the United States Naval Academy created the Robert A. Heinlein Chair in Aerospace Engineering.

-Heinlein was the Ghost of Honor at the 2008 World Science Fiction Convention in Denver, Colorado, which held several panels on his works; nearly seventy years earlier, he had been a Guest of Honor at the same convention.
+Heinlein was the Ghost of Honor at the 2008 World Science Fiction Convention in Denver, Colorado, which held several panels on his works.
+Nearly seventy years earlier, he had been a Guest of Honor at the same convention.

 In 2016, after an intensive online campaign to win a vote for the opening, Heinlein was inducted into the Hall of Famous Missourians.
 His bronze bust, created by Kansas City sculptor E. Spencer Schubert, is on permanent display in the Missouri State Capitol in Jefferson City.

 The Libertarian Futurist Society has honored eight of Heinlein's novels and two short stories with their Hall of Fame award.
 The first two were given during his lifetime for The Moon Is a Harsh Mistress and Stranger in a Strange Land.
 Five more were awarded posthumously for Red Planet, Methuselah's Children, Time Enough for Love, and the short stories "Requiem" and "Coventry".